Residual energy in weakly compressible turbulence with a mean guide field: Numerical results

 \subsubsection{Kinetic driving: positive residual energy}

-Top row in Fig.~\ref{fig:power_spectra} shows the power spectrum properties of kinetically-driven turbulence.
-The scaling properties of kinetically-driven turbulence are close to -1 for both magnetic and kinetic power spectra, which is significantly different than magnetically-driven simulations.
+The top row in Fig.~\ref{fig:power_spectra} shows the power spectrum properties of kinetically driven turbulence.
+The scaling properties of kinetically driven turbulence are close to -1 for both magnetic and kinetic power spectra, which is significantly different from magnetically driven simulations.
 Inertial ranges shallower than $k^{-3/2}$ have been reported in the literature by several authors \citep{cho_2002.viscous.damped.turbulence,xu_2022.local.turb,lazarian_2025, grete_2021.mhd.spectra.super.alfvenic}.
-Despite substantial differences among these numerical setups—including magnetization and compressibility levels—shallow spectra can appear in a variety of configurations.
+Despite substantial differences among these numerical setups (including magnetization and compressibility level), shallow spectra can appear in a variety of configurations.

-Using the PENCIL code, \cite{haugen_brandenburg_2004.large.scale.dynamo.supression} found a $k^{-1}$ inertial range in weakly compressible turbulence with strong magnetic field, consistent with the results obtained herewith.
+Using the PENCIL code, \cite{haugen_brandenburg_2004.large.scale.dynamo.supression} found a $k^{-1}$ inertial range in weakly compressible turbulence with strong magnetic field, consistent with the results obtained here.
 A shallower spectrum is expected in the presence of mean field, which has a positive contribution to the magnetic energy at large scales, while at smaller scales its contribution becomes negative.
 For initially weak fields, \cite{haugen_brandenburg_2004.large.scale.dynamo.supression} found a Kolmogorov cascade.
 However, they found that even moderate initial mean fields lead to shallow cascades ($k^{-1}$) due to interactions between the mean and fluctuating field, which is also supported by \cite{kleeorin_1994.mean.field.shallow.turb}.
 This result was confirmed in dynamo DNS \citep{brandenburg_1996.magnetic.structures.dynamo}, where strong magnetic tension suppresses kinetic energy transfer \citep{grete_2021.mhd.spectra.super.alfvenic}.